rapidsai/cudf/cpp/docs/TESTING.md

 #### `fixed_width_column_wrapper`

-The `fixed_width_column_wrapper` class should be used for constructing and initializing a column of any fixed-width element type, e.g., numeric types, timestamp types, Boolean, etc.
+The `fixed_width_column_wrapper` class should be used for constructing and initializing columns of any fixed-width element type, e.g., numeric types, timestamp types, Boolean, etc.
 `fixed_width_column_wrapper` provides constructors that accept an iterator range to generate each element in the column.
 For nullable columns, an additional iterator can be provided to indicate the